farhan7reza7/if-follow-package/README.md

 if-follow-package
 =================

 > `if-follow-package` is a `JavaScript library` that provides APIs for `managing followers and followings on GitHub`.
-This package allows you to `find users who are not following you back`, `unfollow users who are not following you back`, `find users who are following you back`, `check if a user is following you`, `check if you are following a user`, `get the exact total number of followers`, `get the exact total number of followings`, and other follow control features.
+This package allows you to `find users who are not following you back`, find users who are following you back, `unfollow users who are not following you back`, `check if a user is following you`, `check if you are following a user`, get the exact total number of followings, `get the exact total number of followers`, and other follow control features.

 [![NPM Version][npm-image]][npm-url]
 [![npm-build-published][npm-ci-image]][npm-ci-url]